-Dr. Azzam Mourad is an associate professor of computer science at the Lebanese American University since October 2009.
-He is also the associate chairperson at the Department of Computer Science and Mathematics.
-Dr. Mourad is an adjunct associate professor at Ecole de Technology Supérieure of the University of Québec, and coordinator of the Associated Research Unit on Intelligent Transport and Vehicular Technologies.
-He holds a PhD in Electrical and Computer Engineering from Concordia University, Montreal, Canada and an MSc in Computer Science from Laval University, Québec, Canada.
+Dr. Azzam Mourad is an associate professor of computer science, and was the associate chairperson at the Department of Computer Science and Mathematics.
+Dr. Mourad is an adjunct/affiliate associate professor at Ecole de Technology Supérieure of the University of Québec.
+He holds a PhD in Electrical and Computer Engineering from Concordia University, Canada and an MSc in Computer Science from Laval University, Québec, Canada.

 - PhD in electrical and computer engineering, 2009, Concordia University, Montreal, Canada

 - MSc in computer science, Laval University, Quebec, Canada

 - BS in computer science, Notre Dame University, Lebanon